-I start to wonder if the locals here ever get tired of the weather.
-As far as I can tell it's about 27 degrees every day, with virtually no clouds, and the only thing that changes slightly is the wind speed.
-I'm not sure how the people here would cope with the four seasons in one day we get back in Melbourne.
+I start to wonder if the locals ever get tired of the weather.
+As far as I can tell it's been about 27 degrees every day, with virtually no clouds, and the only thing that changes slightly is the wind speed.
+I think the locals might suspect they'd landed on another planet if they had to cope with the four seasons in one day we get back home.

 Issy says her cold is the best it's felt since we left Melbourne, although that said none of the other days have been anything to write home about.
 We have breakfast and then hike up the path along the rim of the caldera to the village of Imerovigli.
 We stop at the church on the point to take photos of Skaros Rock.
 It's very windy.
 Issy struggles to keep her hair in place, and for once my relative lack of a thatch appears to be an advantage.
 The view is stunning.
 We stop to take some photos outside a restaurant called La Maltese, and are reminded again about the Maltese connection to Skaros Rock that Kostas told us about.
 My beloved looks a bit chuffed that her birthplace is so well represented

 We count the steps from the path down to our room.
 There are only 92.
 It always feels like a lot more, particularly after a few plates of souvlaki washed down with some of the local brew.

 We have an early lunch and catch a local bus around the rim of the caldera to Oia.
 We'd expected a rust heap, but our transport is unexpectedly modern and air-conditioned, and also dirt cheap.
 We pass a donkey farm.
 Most of the donkeys we've seen elsewhere here seemed to be spending their days carting overweight tourists up and down the precipitously steep cliff that forms the edge of the caldera.
 These ones just seem to be grazing in a paddock taking an occasional glance at one of the world's great views.
 I think I know which option I'd prefer.